vardanagarwal/Proctoring-AI/README.md

 ```
 Tensorflow
 OpenCV
+sklearn=0.19.1 # for face spoofing.
-sklearn=0.19.1 # the model used was trained with this version and does not support recent ones.
+The model used was trained with this version and does not support recent ones.
 ```
 For audio:
 ```